 - Royal Rajasthan on Wheels covering Rajasthan

-These trains have facilities such as luxurious suites, spas, private lounge, conference center, health center, gym, gourmet restaurant, bars, and much more like a personal butler.
+These trains have facilities such as luxurious suites, spas, private lounges, conference centers, health centers, gyms, gourmet restaurants, bars, and much more like a personal butler.
 These trains run on fixed schedules and have limited seats that need to be booked in advance.
 The train packages cost more than INR 3 lakh per person.

-Read more on the Inditales review on Deccan Odyssey.
+Read more on the Inditales review of the Deccan Odyssey.

 4. Tea Garden Stays

 Tea Garden stay is a beautiful experience that should be experienced at least once in a lifetime.
 It offers a chance to see how the most important beverage of our life is plucked, processed, and prepared for us to drink.
 The green terraced views are soothing and have a calming effect.
 Staying in Tea estates means that you will learn the subtle art of plucking and watching a tea factory at work, staying in vintage bungalows, and being served the old-world charm way.
 Many estates even provide hiking tours due to their vast size.

 Luxury tea estate accommodations can be found in Munnar and Ooty in the South.
 Darjeeling and Assam in the East, and Palampur in the North.

 Like the luxury palace on wheels, India offers luxury on its vast variety of water bodies as well.
 Houseboat stay is one of the best luxury experiences India has to offer.
 Houseboats have beautiful interiors, bedrooms, living rooms, decks, and all the modern facilities which you get in your house.
 Kashmir and Kerala are two places in the country where you can enjoy the luxury of staying in a houseboat.

 Dal Lake, Kashmir